-What Kind of Mortar Do You Use in a Shower Pan?
+What Kind Of Mortar Do You Use In A Shower Pan?

 A shower pan — the piece that forms the bottom of the shower or bathtub — has to rest on top of a concrete layer that can support the bottom piece.
 When installed correctly, a waterproof barrier is created between the shower bottom and the underlying layers.